 - Riding classes for all levels

 - Horse Care Classes

 - Kids Birthday

-If the above list doesn’t fulfill your desires for activities you can read on about the one of the top extreme sports activities on the Costa del Sol.
+If the above list doesn’t fulfil your desires for activities, you can read on about one of the top extreme sports activities on the Costa del Sol.

 Mediterranean Diet and International Cuisine

 Gastronomy in Estepona is the typical cuisine of the Andalusian coastal fishing villages.
 Food plays a hugely important part in Spanish culture and eating out is a big part of that.
 The real plus about Estepona is that there’s great variety in restaurants to suit all budgets.
 Naturally, fresh fish is the main dish of many servings, mostly prepared directly on the grill.
 The freshness and flavour of the fish often mean no dressing or sauce is needed.
 A famous fish dish preferred by both locals and travellers is the classic sardine spit called “espeto” made of six sardines on a single bamboo stick.